draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 ### **5.2 Breweries Risk Reputational Damage**
 If a brewery’s NA beer is mis-served:

-- consumers blame the brand
+- consumers blame the brand—not the venue or distributor
-- not the venue
-- not the distributor
-- not the bartender

 ### **5.3 Negative Social Media Amplification**
 A single mis-serve incident can spread: